ember-learn/ember-blog/source/2019-12-27-countdown-to-the-new-year-ember-in-viewport.md

 Common use cases for `ember-in-viewport` include lazy loading images, infinite scrolling (see [`ember-infinity`](https://github.com/ember-infinity/ember-infinity)) and/or tracking advertisement impressions.
 This is a flexible and performant library to give your users the performance they need when visiting your site.

-Recent additions have added our own `{{in-viewport}}` modifier, allowing you to "observe" elements in a template only components!
+Recent additions have added our own `{{in-viewport}}` modifier, allowing you to "observe" elements in template only components!
 See the [Modifiers](https://github.com/DockYard/ember-in-viewport#modifiers) section for more examples.

 ### Why I Like It